lpaolini/Striptease/README.md

 This library is designed around the awesome Teensy 4 Development Board, available as [Teensy 4.0](https://www.pjrc.com/store/teensy40.html) or [Teensy 4.1](https://www.pjrc.com/store/teensy41.html), which has been chosen for a number of reasons:

-- It's an extremely capable Arduino-compatible board, running an ARM Cortex-M7 at 600 MHz with a float point math unit, 64 & 32 bits;
+- It's an extremely capable Arduino-compatible board, running an ARM Cortex-M7 at 600 MHz with a floating point math unit, 64 & 32 bits;
 - It can be combined with the [Audio Adapter Board](https://www.pjrc.com/store/teensy3_audio.html) for audio I/O and processing;
 - It comes with a large set of libraries including two great ones by Paul Stoffregen (Audio and WS2812Serial), described below;
 - It's relatively cheap, compared to what it offers.